 The Archaeological Site of Amphiareion of Oropos was an ancient Greek sanctuary and a healing site.
-The sanctuary was founded in the late 5th century BCE (they estimate that by 431-415 BC it was already founded) and was dedicated to the respected and beloved Amphiaraus.
+The sanctuary was founded in the late 5th century BCE (431-415 BCE) and was dedicated to the respected and beloved Amphiaraus.

 Ancient Oropos was located where seaside Skala Oropos is today and was a port of particular strategic importance, just across from Evia Island.
 This special position of Oropos was the cause of its subordination to the more powerful city-states of the time, the Eretrians (Evia town), the Boeotians, and of course the Athenians.